lh3k-saiko/lh3k-saiko.github.io/about-me.md

 ## What do you do?

 - CS undergraduate of UESTC
-- Nominal student coach of UESTC_XCPC (The CP Training Team of my school) during 2024-2025.
+- Nominal student coach of UESTC_XCPC (the CP training team of my school) during 2024-2025.
 - Front-end developer out of interest
 - ...